3D Interaction Geometric Pre-training for Molecular Relational Learning: Methodology

-Beyond the overall geometry of interaction, it is essential to learn about the intermolecular forces between molecules during molecular interactions, as these forces govern how molecules behave, interact, and react in various environments.
-Inspired by scientific knowledge, we propose a pre-training strategy to predict the direction of forces acting between molecules based on the assumption that forces are exerted between molecules during their interactions \citep{london1937general}.
-That is, we aim to pre-train the 2D MRL model to predict forces in the constructed virtual interaction geometry.
-However, predicting forces from a 2D representation is challenging because the prediction must adhere to the physical properties of forces, specifically being equivariant to rotations and transitions in 3D Euclidean space, also known as \textit{SE(3)-equivariance}~\citep{duval2023hitchhiker}.
-To address this, we propose predicting the force between molecules by utilizing local frame~\citep{du2022se}, which allows for flexible conversion between invariant and equivariant features.
+Beyond the overall global geometry of interaction, it is essential to learn about the intermolecular local relative geometry between molecules during molecular interactions, as their localized relative geometry governs how molecules interact in various environments.
+To achieve this, we propose pre-training the 2D MRL model to learn local relative geometry by predicting the 3D geometry of the paired molecule, specifically by training a smaller 2D molecule encoder to predict the geometry of the larger molecule.
+However, predicting relative geometry from a 2D representation is challenging because the prediction must adhere to the physical properties of the molecule, specifically being equivariant to rotations and transitions in 3D Euclidean space, also known as \textit{SE(3)-equivariance}~\citep{duval2023hitchhiker}.
+To address this, we propose predicting the relative geometry between molecules by utilizing local frame~\citep{du2022se}, which allows for flexible conversion between invariant and equivariant features.

 More specifically, given the position $\mathbf{R}^{2,i}$ of the $i$-th small molecule $g_{\text{3D}}^{2,i}$ in the constructed virtual interaction geometry, we first define an orthogonal local frame $\mathcal{F}_{k,l}$ between atoms $k$ and $l$ within molecule $g_{\text{3D}}^{2,i}$ as follows: